ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 The same claim may be independently registered in multiple TS.
 To register a claim, the service performs the following steps:

 1. Client authentication.

-So far, implementation-specific, and unrelated to the issuer identity.
+This is implementation-specific, and MAY be unrelated to the issuer identity.
 Claims may be registered by a different party than their issuer.

 2. Issuer identification.
 The service must check that the ledger records a recent DID document for the `issuer` protected header of the envelope.
 This MAY require that the service resolve the issuer DID and record the resulting document.
 (See issuer identity above.)